SciKit-Surgery/cmicHACKS2/nvidia-clara-agx/colonoscopy_segmentation/README.md

 # Colonoscopy Polyp Segmentation
 > Full workflow including a generic visualization of segmentation results from a polyp segmentation models.

-* See [connections](../../docs/connections) to either setup  your connection or just connect to clara-agx
+* See [Holohub repo](https://github.com/nvidia-holoscan/holohub/) to either setup  your connection or just connect to clara-agx

 * Run container
 ```